mesutrk95/goddamn-robot/Readme.md

 about this kind of setup.

 The RPI4 considered to be a **Server** and the web client application is our **Client**.
-The project consists of 2 different projects for control the robot :
+The project consists of 2 separated projects for controlling the robot :
 - [Robot Application (Server)](#robotrobot-application-server)
 - [Robot Webapp Controller (Client)](#joystick-robot-webapp-controller-client)